Finance Barometer 2021 Credit Report Loan Statistics

 In 2021, we saw a statistically significant global -8.9% decrease in credit sentiment scores.

-Almost half of all respondents think that their chances of being approved for a loan are less in 2021 than in 2020, despite recent reports of a rapid global economic recovery.
+Almost half of all respondents think their chances of being approved for a loan are less in 2021 than in 2020, despite recent reports of a rapid global economic recovery.

 Was this article helpful?